Heart Like a Sky: Publishing royalties lawsuit

 Hadley's autobiography has two incidents in which he is informed of Kemp's decision.
 The first is during a trip to Los Angeles to film videos for "Be Free with Your Love" and "Crashed Into Love".
 Martin Kemp mentioned to Hadley and Keeble while having drinks that his brother was going to stop paying the 50 percent of the publishing royalties to the band.
 (Note: "Late one night, Martin, John and I sat in the jacuzzi at the hotel drinking, bemoaning the state of the band … Martin let slip that Gary was about to stop paying 50 per cent of the publishing royalties into Marbelow, the band's company, which was the existing arrangement.")
 Hadley wrote that he thought Martin was only referring to the royalties from Heart Like a Sky, which he did not think would amount to much.
 (Note: "Having shut us out during the making of Heart Like a Sky, it came as no surprise that Gary planned to keep the publishing royalties on the album to himself.
 I told Martin I didn't care.
 Heart Like a Sky was different to the other albums.
 He could stick the royalties up his arse.
 What I didn't appreciate at the time was that Gary was planning to keep all the publishing royalties on every song that we'd ever recorded.")
-The second notification came in 1993 when Hadley realized that there were only very small amounts of money he was receiving from Marbelow.
+The second notification came in 1993 when Hadley realized he was receiving only very small amounts of money from Marbelow.
 After investigating he understood that Kemp had discontinued the payment of all publishing royalties.
 (Note: "By 1993, I couldn’t understand why there was so little money coming through from Marbelow, the company we had set up to handle our financial affairs.
 I rang the office.
 That’s when I believe I found out I was no longer receiving an income from publishing royalties.")

 Hadley, Keeble and Norman spoke with a series of attorneys before deciding to take legal action; Martin Kemp was not interested in suing his brother.
-The case went to trial in 1999, and a judge found in favor of Kemp, ruling that the publishing royalties were "a gift".
+The case went to trial in 1999, and a judge found in favour of Kemp, ruling that the publishing royalties were "a gift".